 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Harrison has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Harrison has few renters and college students.
 But the biggest reason it is quieter in Harrison than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Harrison may be for you.

-Being a small village, Harrison does not have a public transit system used by locals to get to and from work.
+Harrison is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Harrison overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Harrison, 23.33% have at least a bachelor's degree.